Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Introduction

-where $T$ and $K$ are the numbers of steps in the outer level and the inner level respectively, $\kappa \in (0, 1)$ is a constant, $m$ is the size of the validation set, $f$ is an increasing function w.r.t. $K$ and $\lesssim$ means the inequality holds in expectation.
+where $T$ and $K$ are the numbers of steps in the outer level and the inner level respectively, $\kappa \in (0, 1)$ is a constant, $\eta$ is the learning rate in the inner level, $\gamma_\varphi$ is a smoothness coefficient of the inner loss, $m$ is the size of the validation set and $\lesssim$ means the inequality holds in expectation.
 As detailed in Section~\ref{sec:gd}, our results not only present the order of the important factors in the generalization gap but also explain some mysterious behaviours of UD in practice, for instance, the trade-off on the values of $T$ and $K$~\cite{franceschi2018bilevel}.

-As a second contribution, we systematically compare UD and CV from the perspective of generalization in Section~\ref{sec:cvgd}.
-Instead of using the existing high probability bounds of CV~\cite{mohri2018foundations}, we present an expectation bound of CV for a direct comparison to Eq.~\eqref{eqn:informal} as follows:\footnote{We do not find a strong dependency of CV on $K$ in both the theory and practice.}
+Our second main contribution is to systematically compare UD and CV from the perspective of generalization in Section~\ref{sec:cvgd}.
+Instead of using the existing high probability bounds of CV (see Theorem 4.4 in~\cite{mohri2018foundations}), we present an expectation bound of CV for a direct comparison to Eq.~\eqref{eqn:informal} as follows:\footnote{We do not find a strong dependency of CV on $K$ in both the theory and practice.}

 On the one hand, Eq.~\eqref{eqn:informal} and Eq.~\eqref{eqn:informal_cv} suggest that with a large $T$,\footnote{Every hyperparameter considered corresponds to a loop for the inner level optimization, which is the computational bottleneck in HO.
 Therefore, for fairness, we assume UD and CV share the same $T$ by default.} CV has a much lower risk of overfitting than UD.
 On the other hand, the dependence of Eq.~\eqref{eqn:informal_cv} on $m$ is $\mathcal{O}\left( \sqrt{\frac{1}{m}} \right)$, which is worse than that of UD.
 Furthermore, as discussed before, probably UD has a much lower validation risk than CV.
 Indeed, we show that CV with random search suffers from the curse of dimensionality.
 These analyses may explain the superior performance of UD~\cite{liu2018darts}, especially when we have a reasonable choice of $T$, a sufficiently large $m$ and a sufficiently high-dimensional hyperparameter space.